alexanderguzhva/smalltopk/article/main5.md

 Surprisingly to me, MIN+MAX code is faster (for both Intel Xeon 4th Gen and AMD Zen 4) than the previous CMP+BLEND based one, but I'm not fully sure why.
 Technically, for an Intel CPU, AVX512 blend instruction can be executed on both port 0 and 5, and CMP runs on port 5.
 While MIN/MAX instructions can be executed on port 0 only.
 Very roughly speaking, a sorting network with 32 comparisons require 64 cycles to be executed on port 0 for MIN+MAX code, but about 42 cycles for ports 0+5 CMP+BLEND code.
 So, a machine code analyzer shows a lower total number of cycles for a CMP+BLEND-based sorting network vs a MIN/MAX-based one.
 But on practice, MIN/MAX option is faster.

 My possibly wrong guesses about the reason:
-* maybe, there is a hidden cost of transferring data between ports 0 and 5,
+* maybe, there is a hidden cost of transferring the data between ports 0 and 5 (as mentioned in `Bypass Delay Between Producer and Consumer Micro-ops` table in Intel manual (?)),
 * maybe, there are some hidden dispatching costs: each MIN and MAX instruction is encoded with exactly 4 (?) bytes of code, while CMP+BLEND code is a mix of instructions of various lengths.
 According to `uiCA`, dispatching is not a bottleneck, but it may still affect the results.
 * maybe, port 0 is faster than port 5, which does not look wrong.
 At least, AVX512 instructions on port 0 are a result of a port fusion of ports 0 and 1, while port 5 runs on its own.
 On the other hand, this would be reflected in various `instruction latency` tables and a C++ compiler would know this.